 The priest who officiates at your marriage acts as the witness who accepts your vows in the name of Christ and the Church.
 Ordinarily, the officiant is the person who assisted your preparation for marriage.
 A priest who is a relative or a close friend may concelebrate or officiate.

-Six weeks, at the minimum, before your wedding, you should arrange to meet with Richard Owen (Contact information: 845-729-4986 or firstname.lastname@example.org), the Director of Music Ministries and organist, to determine the music for your wedding.
-You have at your service a full complement of staff singers and instrumentalists to choose from at Saint Jean’s.
+Six weeks, at the minimum, before your wedding, you should arrange to meet with the Director of Music Ministries and organist, to determine the music for your wedding.
+(Contact information: (212) 288-5082).

 Flowers can accentuate the beauty of the church for your ceremony.
 Most often, these are placed in the sanctuary and/or on the ends of the pews.
 However, your planning should provide adequate time for these to be removed immediately after the wedding unless you intend to donate the floral arrangements to the church.
 Insurance and fire code restrictions do not allow anything with a lit flame or glass in the seating area and center aisle.
 Please do not move anything in the church environment.